Configuring search¶

 Due to high memory usage, it may be best to set it up on a different machine, if running pleroma on a low-resource computer, and use private key authentication to secure the remote search instance.

-To use meilisearch, set the search module to Pleroma.Search.Meilisearch:
+To use meilisearch, set the search module to Pleroma.Search.Meilisearch

 config :pleroma, Pleroma.Search, module: Pleroma.Search.Meilisearch

-config :pleroma, Pleroma.Search.Meilisearch, url: "http://127.0.0.1:7700/", private_key: "private key", initial_indexing_chunk_size: 100_000
+config :pleroma, Pleroma.Search.Meilisearch, url: "http://127.0.0.1:7700/", private_key: "private key", search_key: "search key", initial_indexing_chunk_size: 100_000

-Private key authentication (optional)
+Private key authentication (optional)¶

-To set the private key, use the MEILI_MASTER_KEY environment variable when starting.
-After setting the master key, you have to get the private key, which is actually used for authentication.
+you have to get the private key and possibly search key, which are actually used for authentication.

 ./bin/pleroma_ctl search.meilisearch show-keys <your master key here>